Gabriel D. Kaim

-Gabriel joined Gibbs & Bruns in 2019 after beginning his litigation career with Norton Rose Fulbright (formerly Fulbright & Jaworski) in Houston.
+Gabriel’s work has been recognized by Lawdragon, Benchmark Litigation, Best Lawyers in America, and Texas Super Lawyers.
+Gabriel joined Gibbs & Bruns in 2019 after beginning his litigation career with Norton Rose Fulbright in Houston.

 Enterprise Products Operating LLC v.
 Amec Foster Wheeler USA Corp.

-Represented Enterprise in a breach of contract and fraudulent inducement lawsuit in Texas state court against Enterprise’s former general contractor and its British parent company concerning a multibillion-dollar petrochemical refinery constructed in Mont Belvieu, Texas.
-Over six years of litigation, Enterprise overcame a special appearance by the British parent company, which was appealed to the United States Supreme Court, multiple summary judgment motions, and four motions to exclude Enterprise’s experts.
-Following the conclusion of a three-month bench trial, the defendants paid Enterprise $115 million to settle the case before the court issued its judgment.
+Represented Enterprise in a breach of contract and fraudulent inducement lawsuit in Texas state court against Enterprise’s former general contractor and its parent company.
+The claims related to the contractor’s work on a multi-billion-dollar petrochemical refinery constructed in Mont Belvieu, Texas, which experienced significant cost overruns and over a year of delays.
+After a 3-month bench trial, the defendants paid Enterprise $115 million to settle the case.

 David M. Dunwoody, Jr. v.
 EnVen Energy Corp. et al.